PLANNED GIVING TO NEW ORLEANS MUSEUM OF ART

 - Transferring real estate to NOMA through life estate

 - Promising a gift of a work of art that the museum has agreed to accept

 - Invitation to attend exclusive events with curators including private exhibition tours and collection highlights.

 - Complimentary invitation to attend the annual Isaac Delgado Society Luncheon

-In celebration of NOMA’S centennial, we recognize the pivotal role of private collectors in not only the growth of the permanent collection, but in creating its essential character by supporting specific areas of world art.
-Hundreds of people have generously donated works of art to the Museum over the years, and we recognize those donors who have played a transformative role in setting new directions for the future growth of the collection.
+We recognize the pivotal role of private collectors in not only the growth of the permanent collection, but in creating its essential character by supporting specific areas of world art.
+Hundreds of people have generously donated works of art to the museum over the years, and we recognize those donors who have played a transformative role in setting new directions for the future growth of the collection.

 Continuing the Tradition

-Your estate and planned gifts are used to help build the Museum’s endowment.
+Your estate and planned gifts are used to help build the museum’s endowment.
 Outright or planned gifts of $100,000 or more allow you to create a permanent named endowment fund.
-Endowments may be named for the donor or in honor or memory of others, creating lasting and meaningful tributes.
+Endowments may be named for the donor or in honor of others, creating lasting and meaningful tributes.
 Please let us know your intentions so that we can be sure to accommodate your wishes.

-As the New Orleans Museum of Art enters its second century of service, it needs to grow its Endowment so that it may meet the challenges of the future.
-Besides the bequest of art works, the bequest of cash or convertible assets (such as stocks, bonds, IRAs, insurance, and real estate) will insure the full funding of the following essential programs and services:
+As the New Orleans Museum of Art enters its second century of service, it needs to grow its endowment so that it may meet the challenges of the future.
+Besides the bequest of art works, the bequest of cash or convertible assets (such as stocks, bonds, IRAs, insurance, and real estate) will ensure the full funding of the following essential programs and services:

 - Endowed curatorial positions